sjewo/readstata13/README.md

 ### Todo

-* handle some more dates
+* handle some more date formats
-* write stata 13 dta files
 * cleanup of Rccp code

 ### Test